 Falaknuma Palace, Hyderabad

-Here is my list of 10 things you must see/do at Falaknuma palace.
+Here is my list of 10 things you must see/do at the palace.

-Sit on the Nizam’s Chair to sign the visitor’s book
+Sit on Nizam’s Chair to sign the visitor’s book

-Sit on the chair of Nizam with his huge painting behind you, his book case by your side, an old white telephone set on table and an old ornate clock overlooking you.
-Pick up the peacock-feathered fountain pen, dip it in the ink pot in front and write your comments on visitors book.
+Sit on Nizam’s chair with his huge painting behind you, his bookcase by your side, an old white telephone set on the table, and an old ornate clock overlooking you.
+Pick up the peacock-feathered fountain pen, dip it in the inkpot in front and write your comments on the visitor’s book.
 You can read what other guests have written if you have time.

 Admire the Paintings

 Key places to see the paintings are the entrance foyer which has some amazing paintings on the ceilings with Greek Goddesses that take various poses as you move from one angle to another.
 Elements of heaven like heavenly bodies can be seen everywhere in the palace.
 And you can start observing them right from the foyer.
 Most magnificent paintings can be seen on the walls around the staircase and in various rooms.
 These are primarily portraits of various people including that of the Amir Vicar-Ul-Umra who built this palace.
 Or Nizam Mehboob Ali who bought this palace from him.

 Palace boasts a beautiful library with rare 5970 books some of which are available to guests for reading.
 Check out some old copies of Encyclopedia Britannica and the first edition of Titanic.
 Notice the wood-paneled ceiling with the initials of the builder of the palace V and O engraved all over.
 This seems to be a trend amongst the royalty of Nizam.